KyleKao-a/Kyle-s-BSE-Portfolio/index.md

 Here's where you'll put your code.
 The syntax below places it into a block of code.
 Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your project needs. --->
 # Code
 ```
-#include <Adafruit_NeoPixel.h>//Allows us to light up LED
+#include <Adafruit_NeoPixel.h>                                        //Allows us to light up LED
-#include <SoftwareSerial.h>//Allows us to send data from the Bluetooth Module without using the Arduino's TX & RX pins
+#include <SoftwareSerial.h>                                           //Allows us to send data from the Bluetooth Module without using the Arduino's TX & RX pins

-int flexpin = A0;//Where the Arduino receives flex sensor analog data
+int flexpin = A0;                                                     //Where the Arduino receives flex sensor analog data
 int value;
 #define LED_PIN    6                                                  //pin#
 #define LED_COUNT 60                                                  //# ofLEDs
-Adafruit_NeoPixel strip(LED_COUNT, LED_PIN, NEO_GRB + NEO_KHZ800);// Use constructor to make a new object from NeoPixel lirary
+Adafruit_NeoPixel strip(LED_COUNT, LED_PIN, NEO_GRB + NEO_KHZ800);    // Use constructor to make a new object from NeoPixel library
-SoftwareSerial B(10,11);//You define the data pins in your parameters & Create an object from Software Serial
+SoftwareSerial B(10,11);                                              //You define the data pins in your parameters & Create an object from Software Serial
-char Incoming_value = 0;
+char Incoming_value = 0;                                              //Create variable for Incoming_value

-void setup() {//begin the created objects along with the serial monitor
+void setup() {                                                        //begin the created objects along with the serial monitor
   strip.begin();
   B.begin(9600);
   Serial.begin(9600);